riolubruh/YABDP4Nitro/README.md

 ### Cryptocurrency
 ___

 100% anonymous.
-Not sure if I set it up correctly, shoot me a DM if I screwed this up.<br>
+Not sure if I set it up correctly, shoot me a DM if you're gonna actually use this.<br>
 Some fees are involved with these, but if you're actually using this, you already knew that.

 #### BTC Address